 - Wear comfortable shoes and warm clothes!

-- If cutting your own tree, cut as close to the ground as possible (you can always trim excess stump later.)
+- If you're cutting your own tree, cut as close to the ground as possible (you can always trim excess stump later.)
 Place your tree in warm water as soon as it arrives home.
-Then, cut an additional 1/4" off the stump before placing the tree in a stand.
+Then, cut an additional 1/4-inch off the stump before placing the tree in a stand.
 Be sure your tree stump is always submerged in water, or you’ll end up with dried needles everywhere!
 If you have any questions about tree care, don’t be afraid to ask.
-These guys/gals know their stuff when it comes to fresh-cut trees.
+These farmers know their stuff when it comes to fresh-cut trees.